Lethal Weapon (franchise): Lethal Weapon (1987)

 Anxious with age and retirement, homicide detective Roger Murtaugh (Danny Glover) is partnered with young and suicidal narcotics officer Martin Riggs (Mel Gibson).
 Together, they work the case of the alleged suicide of Amanda Hunsaker (Jackie Swanson), daughter of a wealthy businessman who served with Murtaugh in Vietnam.
 Murtaugh and Riggs soon discover that Hunsaker was involved in a heroin-smuggling scheme led by a retired general (Mitchell Ryan) and his lead enforcer (Gary Busey).

 Lethal Weapon 2 (1989)

 During a car chase, Riggs and Murtaugh stumble upon a trunk full of smuggled South African Krugerrands.
 This sparks a series of attempts at their lives, forcing them to take a less dangerous case, protecting Leo Getz (Joe Pesci), a loud-mouthed whistleblower with whom they gradually bond and befriend.
 However, they realize that Getz was involved in the same South African illegal activities.
 As a result, the three men become entangled in a drug-smuggling operation involving South African diplomats in Los Angeles, using their immunity as a shield.
-Riggs kills the murderer of his wife who is among the criminals.
+Riggs kills the murderer of his girlfriend, who is among the criminals.